 McAfee XDR: McAfee Endpoint Security Suite at a Glance

-McAfee MVISION XDR security enables organizations to extend EDR capabilities, providing features for adversarial research and threat intelligence information.
+McAfee MVISION XDR enables organizations to extend EDR capabilities, providing features for adversarial research and threat intelligence information.
 McAfee XDR is part of the McAfee Endpoint Security Suite, which includes solutions for endpoint and mobile protection, as well as policy management via an interface called MVISION ePO.

 McAfee XDR or MVISION XDR, is an XDR security solution that organizations can use to keep their endpoints and connected systems secure.
 It combines adversarial research and threat intelligence information with endpoint telemetry data for protection of device-to-cloud connections.